myuan27/myuan27.github.io/_pages/about.md

 News and Updates
 ----------------
+* **2025.10** Our paper "Lifelong Reinforcement Learning for Health-Aware Fast Charging of Lithium-ion Batteries" has been accepted by *IEEE Transactions on Transportation Electrification*.

 * **2025.06** I will be presenting research on battery safety and recycling at the Swedish Control Conference (Reglermötet 2025) in Lund, Sweden.
 Excited to discuss sustainable energy applications in control systems.